Skip to main content

 Recent posts

-2/20/22 - today I'm updating the post to say that we have now found and installed trail cameras next to each house.
+2/20/22 - Today I'm updating the post to say that we have now found and installed trail cameras next to each house.
 We decided not to put the cameras inside the houses because they were large and might intrude the nest, and they also needed sunlight because they were solar powered, so we placed each camera about ten feet from the nest with a good view of the entrance hole.
-A very generous donation money from Northwestern Mutual insurance co. made buying the cameras possible so give a big hoot for em!
-Further bulletins as warranted.
+A very generous donation from Northwestern Mutual Insurance Company. made buying the cameras possible so give a big "hoot" for them!

 4-29-21 GCG Owl Houses Update.